aptech/docs/docs/CR-amax.rst

     rndseed 9823432;

-    //Create random normal numbers with a standard deviation
+    // Create random normal numbers with a standard deviation
-    //of 10 and round them to the nearest integer x = round(10*rndn(24,1));
+    // of 10 and round them to the nearest integer x = round(10*rndn(24,1));

-    //Reshape them from a 24x1 vector into 2x3x4 array x = areshape(x,2|3|4);
+    // Reshape them from a 24x1 vector into 2x3x4 array x = areshape(x,2|3|4);

     // Calculate the max across the second dimension